 - Is the Active E-STOP push-button pulled out?

 - Is the key switch in the ON position?

+- Did you press the START/HORN push-button?

 - Are the push-buttons in the off position?

+- Did you press the START/HORN push-button while accidently holding in one of the other push-buttons?

 - Is there a charged battery installed?

 - Did you take the transmitter out of its operating range (328 feet)?